Sahambavy: Madagascar's only tea plantation... - Détours Madagascar

 Jun 18 2019

-A green area about twenty kilometers from Fianarantsoa
+A lush green oasis 20 Kilometers from Fianarantsoa

-It seems incredible to think that no one ever seriously thought about tea cultivation in Madagascar before the 1970s.
-And yet, the first attempts to transplant tea cuttings (from Kenya) were only made in 1970, obviously in Sahambavy.
-The Malagasy government established the first tea production plant there in 1978.
-The company was privatized in 1996 when Mauritian investors bought 2/3 of the capital.
+It’s astonishing that tea cultivation wasn’t seriously considered in Madagascar until the 1970s.
+In fact, the first attempts to transplant tea cuttings (brought from Kenya) were made in 1970, specifically in Sahambavy.
+The Malagasy government established the first tea factory there in 1978, and the plantation was privatized in 1996 when Mauritian investors acquired two-thirds of the capital.

-80% of production is exported to Kenya, in Mombasa, one of the world's largest tea markets.
+Eighty percent of Sahambavy’s production is exported to Mombasa, Kenya, one of the world’s largest tea markets.

 Hello